d3nzil/gaku/README.md

 ## Note: fsrs mypy error
 Currently the fsrs package is not marked as typed, so mypy fails on it with [import-untyped] error.

-To fix it create py.typed file inside of the frsr module, for example:
+To fix it create py.typed file inside the folder of frsr module, for example:
 ```
 touch venv/lib64/python3.11/site-packages/fsrs/py.typed
 ```